Broadband Magnetless Isolation in a Flux-Pumped, Dispersion-Engineered Transmission Line: Introduction

 Many approaches have been proposed to achieve magnetless nonreciprocity \cite{Caloz2018,Kord2020,Nagulu2021}.
 Among them, integrated solutions based on parametric modulation have shown strong nonreciprocal transmission with minimal added noise and low power dissipation, making them particularly well-suited for cryogenic ultra-low-noise environments.
-Such cryogenic parametric devices have enabled magnetless isolation \cite{Barzanjeh2017,Chapman2017,Muller2018,Ranzani2017,Naghiloo2021}, directional amplification \cite{Yurke1996,Abdo2014,Yaakobi2013,Zorin2019,HoEom2012,Vissers2016,Chaudhuri2017,Malnou2021,Obrien2014,KowKamal2025,Chang2025,Wang2025,Macklin2015,Planat2020,Gaydamachenko2025}, and the simultaneous realization of both effects in the same structure \cite{Ranadive2024,Malnou2025,Kow2025,Abdo2013,Metelmann2015,Sliwa2015,Lecocq2017}, However, to the best of our knowledge, no compact, integrated magnetless device has yet been experimentally demonstrated with both the high isolation and wide instantaneous bandwidth necessary for shielding and multiplexed readout as enabled by the ferrite-based isolators.
+Such cryogenic parametric devices have enabled magnetless isolation \cite{Barzanjeh2017,Chapman2017,Muller2018,Ranzani2017,Naghiloo2021}, directional amplification \cite{Yurke1996,Abdo2014,Yaakobi2013,Zorin2019,HoEom2012,Vissers2016,Chaudhuri2017,Malnou2021,Obrien2014,KowKamal2025,Chang2025,Wang2025,Macklin2015,Planat2020,Roudsari2023,Gaydamachenko2025} and the simultaneous realization of both effects in the same structure \cite{Ranadive2024,Malnou2025,Kow2025,Abdo2013,Metelmann2015,Sliwa2015,Lecocq2017}.
+However, to the best of our knowledge, no integrated magnetless device has yet been experimentally demonstrated with the large isolation bandwidth required for shielding and multiplexed readout as achieved with ferrite-based isolators.
+To address this gap, we introduce an architecture that achieves broadband magnetless isolation within a single impedance-matched waveguide.
+Leveraging dispersion engineering \cite{HoEom2012,Obrien2014,Macklin2015,Vissers2016,Chaudhuri2017,Planat2020,Roudsari2023,Malnou2021,Chang2025,Gaydamachenko2025,Wang2025,Ranadive2024,Kow2025,Malnou2025,KowKamal2025}, the waveguide acts as an effective two-mode system with directional coupling and matched group velocities.
+This effective two-mode system enables wideband magnetless isolation by supporting adiabatic mode conversion \cite{Naghiloo2021} over a broad frequency range (Sec.~\ref{sec:SystemDescription}).
+We present a compact microwave circuit implementation based on a $50 \ \Omega$ flux-modulated transmission line \cite{Zorin2019}, which provides direct access to the coupled modes (Sec.~\ref{sec:Implementation}).
+Simulations show that this implementation achieves isolation, insertion loss, and bandwidth comparable to conventional ferrite isolators, while showing promise against parameter spread arising from fabrication-related challenges (Sec.~\ref{sec:Simulations}).
+With its compact implementation and state-of-the-art simulated performance, the proposed architecture could potentially replace conventional isolators and support the development of large-scale superconducting circuits (Sec.~\ref{sec:Discussion}).